- December 10, 2018

 Targeting: PPC offers you laser targeted ways and eases for you to get viewed in front of potential audiences.
 Ads are targeted by various ways- searching keywords, time, days of a week, language, geography, device and the type of audience based on their previous visits.

-Speed: good organic visibility can be time consuming but PPC campaign can be made within days and within a few weeks, it can be ramped up.
+Speed: good organic visibility can be time-consuming but PPC campaign can be made within days and within a few weeks, it can be ramped up.
 There is no faster way than PPC to get viewed in front of customers at the exact moment when they are ready to buy.

-A/B test: split test ads, landing pages as well as call-to-action buttons are available for determining loactions of the best results.
+A/B test: split test ads, landing pages as well as call-to-action buttons are available for determining locations of the best results.
 This information may be fed back into other traditional as well as digital marketing events.

 Stability: Google AdWords do not suffer from the same turbulence organic results do.
 Changes are present but they tend to have a low impact and they can be managed easily.
 You should be careful while using the match types as well as while analyzing the search term reports for removing the junk search and bringing an increase in the ROI.

-Cost: despite the usual belief of advertisers, PPC accounts can be set up and the management can be done at a very low cost and lead generation can come in to your business.
+Cost: despite the usual belief of advertisers, PPC accounts can be set up and the management can be done at a very low cost and lead generation can come into your business.
 If you are running a local business, you should be targeting a smaller geographical area and less keyword.
-Then you can generate more number of leads without breaking the bank.
+Then you can generate number of leads without breaking the bank.
 Your account can be further optimized for lowering the costs as well as increasing the returns on investment (ROI).

 The true strengths of PPC are truth and expansiveness.
 You can get onto the first page in terms of targeted keywords with PPC only within a single day’s time.
 The search terms might cost anything right from a single penny to a number of dollars to execute a proper PPC campaign.
-But if you want a correct PPC campaign to be done for your website,it is best that you should hire a PPC specialized firm that can provide a full-time management for your PPC.
+But if you want a correct PPC campaign to be done for your website,it is best that you should hire a PPC specialized firm that can provide full-time management for your PPC.
 Hence, PPC campaigns become a bit expensive when done correctly but give quick results.

 Compared to organic search, PPC or paid search advertising has more benefits.
 However, there are a few pitfalls along with it too.
 And advertisers must be aware of these drawbacks.